UniversalDependencies/docs/_en/feat/Tense.md

 layout: feature
 title: 'Tense'
 shortdef: 'tense'
+udver: '2'
 ---

 In English, `Tense` is a feature of [verbs](en-pos/VERB) that specifies the time when the action took / takes / will take place, in relation to the current moment or to another action in the utterance.

+Some English [tenses](Tense) are a combination of tense and aspect.
+But as the aspect always depends on the tense we mark (verbs)[en-pos/VERB] only with the [tense](Tense) feature.

 ### <a name="Pres">`Pres`</a>: present tense